antoni-ostrowski/LocalStream/README.md

 # Getting started

-Start by downloading a zip from latest release.
+Start by downloading a zip from [latest release](https://github.com/antoni-ostrowski/localStream/releases/tag/v0.0.1-alpha).
 It will contain just a compiled app, it's about few MB's.
+You just have to unzip it and then you can run the app!
+> **Note for Windows and Linux users**: LocalStream is built using [Wails](https://wails.io/), which is a fully cross-platform framework.
+While the app is designed to work everywhere, I have only verified it on macOS so far.
+It should only require minor tweaks to get it running perfectly on Windows and Linux.
+If you'd like to try it now, you can build it from source using the [Wails CLI](https://wails.io/docs/reference/cli/), or you can wait for the official builds coming soon.

 # General Tips